MikeTheHash/MikeTheHash/README.md

 # 💫 About Me:
 🔭 Hi everyone!
-Im MikeTheHash a.k.a Haxabj<br>💻 im a self taught in cybersecurity and programming for 4 years!<br>🖤 My favourite languages are C++ and Python
+Im MikeTheHash a.k.a Haxabj<br>💻 Im a self taught in cybersecurity and programming for 4 years!<br>🖤 My favourite languages are C++ and Python

 ## 🌐 Socials: